FuzzyCoderHGiang/Risk_BASEL/README.md

 This project implements a scalable, modular pipeline for credit risk quantification under IFRS 9 and Basel standards.
 It emphasizes:

 - Clean and efficient preprocessing.
-- Structured modelling of LGD and PD.
+- Structured modelling of EAD, LGD and PD.
 - Practical design choices suitable for real-world financial datasets.

 The result supports integration of Expected Loss into both regulatory capital calculation and financial reporting.